SQweb-team/Multipass-WordPress-Plugin/src/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.en.html

-This plugin enables you to easily install SQweb, a friendly subscription system, on your WordPress powered site.
+**The friendly alternative to adblock and paywalls.** Set up a simple universal subscription on your site with just a few clicks.

 == Description ==